moowahaha/SeleniumConf2012/README.md

 Commands should be prefixed with `bundle e`.
 This ensures the libraries installed in the previous setup are used.

 * To run all tests: `bundle e rspec`.
-* To run all tests from a single file: `bundle e rspec spec/find_listing_spec.rb`.
+* To run all tests from a single file: `bundle e rspec spec/example_spec.rb`.
-* To run a single test, specify the file and line number, add ':number' to the end of the filename: `bundle e rspec spec/find_listing_spec.rb:7`.
+* To run a single test, specify the file and line number, add ':*number*' to the end of the filename: `bundle e rspec spec/example_spec.rb:11`.

 ## Some links!